melezhik/sparky-qemu-example/README.md

 ## use_case_repo

-Use case scenario git repository, as an example look at https://github.com/melezhik/rocky-linux-lamp-check , the repo has to have a `main.raku` file at the root, which is an entry point for use case scenario
+Use case scenario git repository, as an example look at https://github.com/melezhik/rocky-linux-lamp-check , the repo has to have [main.raku](https://github.com/melezhik/rocky-linux-lamp-check/blob/main/main.raku) file at the root, which is an entry point for use case scenario

 ## qemu_binary